Residential tenancies - COVID-19 response

-Deferment of rent: Landlords may be willing to agree to suspend rent payments to a particular date or for a particular period.
-While a rent-free period removes the immediate pressure to pay rent, it means a renter will have to repay the amount owing once the suspension period ends.
-Make sure you set out in your rent repayment agreement details of how the renter will repay the rent owed to the landlord.
+Deferment of rent: Landlords may be willing to agree to defer rent payments to a particular date or for a particular period.
+While deferment removes the immediate pressure to pay rent, it means a renter will have to repay the amount owing once the deferment period ends.
+Make sure the rent repayment agreement details how the renter will repay the rent owed to the landlord.
 Importantly, the landlord cannot ask the renter to pay interest on the rent owed.

 Decrease in rent: Landlords may agree to decrease rent for a specific period of time.
 Again, record this in writing and if the rent increases during the COVID-19 emergency period it cannot be more than the original rate and only if the landlord and renter agree.

 Terminate the lease: If no other options are available, a renter may consider terminating a periodic (open-ended) lease.
-A renter may only terminate a fixed-term tenancy if they are experiencing financial hardship due to COVID-19.
-It's recommended that renters consider giving the landlord proof of financial hardship such as a letter from the renter’s employer or former employer, as landlords may request this.
+A renter can terminate a fixed-term tenancy without incurring break lease fees and charges if they are experiencing financial hardship due to COVID-19.
+It's recommended that renters consider giving the landlord proof of financial hardship such as a letter from their employer or former employer, to avoid any disputes.

-To terminate either a periodic tenancy or a fixed-term tenancy, a renter is required to give the landlord at least 21 days' notice in writing before the intended end date.
-The notice period to terminate accommodation agreements is 7 days.
-If a renter terminates a fixed-term tenancy or accommodation agreement prior to its end date for reasons of financial hardship due to COVID-19, the landlord is not entitled to compensation because the agreement was terminated early.
+To terminate either a periodic or fixed-term tenancy, a renter is required to give the landlord at least 21 days' notice in writing before the intended end date.
+The notice period to terminate accommodation agreements is seven days.
+If a renter terminates a fixed-term tenancy or accommodation agreement prior to its end date for reasons of financial hardship due to COVID-19, the landlord is not entitled to break lease fees.

 See more information on: